Images In Motion of El Paso, Inc. v IRS

-In this case the IRS attempted to reclassify a dance studio’s personal instructors into employee status and thereby make the studio liable for the prior three years of payroll taxes plus penalties and interest.
+In this case, the Internal Revenue Service attempted to reclassify a dance studio’s personal instructors to employee status, which would make the studio liable for the prior three years’ payroll taxes, plus penalties and interest.

-The case makes for interesting reading.
+This case makes for interesting reading.
 It first describes in detail a comprehensive analysis of the facts presented by the studio.
-It then details the legal issues to be considered and how the studio satisfied each of them.
-It then describes the IRS auditor’s improper analysis during the audit and the unreasonableness of the IRS attorney’s position at trial.
+It then details the legal issues to be considered, and how the studio satisfied each of them.
+It then describes the IRS auditor’s improper analysis during the audit, and the unreasonableness of the IRS attorney’s position at trial.

-The Court’s analysis also contains a detailed review of the byzantine requirements of IRS administrative practice and how the studio substantively met each requirement.
+The Court’s analysis also contains a detailed review of the complicated requirements of IRS administrative practice, and how the studio substantively met each requirement.

 The Court concluded the IRS position was unreasonable, and awarded the studio $16,352 in attorney fees.